Christ's College, Christchurch: Sport

+The school and students are sometimes referred to by the derogatory name "syrup suckers" or "syrups".
+The term originates in a rugby rivalry with Christchurch Boys' High School.
+In 2025, cricket commentator Scotty Stevenson used the term on air, prompting a complaint from the school.
+The term was described as a "sexualised slur" by headmaster Joe Eccleton.
+Stevenson apologised for the remark.

 House system

 In keeping with the tradition of English public schools, Christ's College has ten Houses accommodating around 700 students.
 There are three boarding houses and the dayboys are organised into seven more houses.
 Each house has a housemaster responsible for the care of the boys.

 From the school's early days, Houses were a base for boarders within the school, and these changed their names as Masters came and went.
 The name Jacobs has been retained, while others have been replaced by School, Richards and Flower's.
 It was not until 1909 that the first two day-boy Houses were established.
 They were named 'North Town' and 'South Town', and students were allocated to them depending on whether their homes were north or south of Gloucester Street.
 In 1924, these Houses were renamed Harper and Julius – Condell's, Corfe, Rolleston and Somes have also been added over the years.

 The year groups within the Houses are encouraged to build House spirit and to compete in sporting and cultural competitions.
 Cricket and football games were established as soon as there were enough boarders to compete against each other, and gradually music and drama competitions have been added.